 - The Criminal Division, commanded by Major Glenn Hall, investigates major crimes including drugs and other specialized investigations.

-- The Support Services Division, commanded by Major William Sheets, oversees recruitment, training, technology, public information and Internal Affairs.
-Major Sheets also serves as the Department's Executive Officer.
+- The Support Services Division, commanded by Major Ingrid Jonas, oversees recruitment, training, technology, fair & impartial policing, public information and Internal Affairs.
+Major Jonas also serves as the Department's Executive Officer.